Casino

 • Enhanced VGCCC’s powers to monitor the casino and increased the maximum penalty we can impose on Crown from $1 million to $100 million.

-These changes were brought about in the Casino Legislation Amendment (RC Implementation and Other Matters) Act 2022.
-In March 2024, after considering the Special Manager’s 4 reports and a range of additional information, the Commission announced it was clearly satisfied that Crown Melbourne was suitable to operate the Melbourne casino and that it was in the public interest for the licence to continue in force.
+These changes were brought about in the Casino Legislation Amendment (RC Implementation and Other Matters) Act 2022(opens in a new window).
+In March 2024, after considering the Special Manager’s 4 reports and a range of additional information, the Commission announced it was clearly satisfied that Crown was suitable to operate the Melbourne casino and that it was in the public interest for the licence to continue in force.

 Past decisions and actions